Rigid inner forms over local function fields: Preliminaries on gerbes

 \begin{prop} The category $\gerbeE_{a} \to (\text{Sch}/F)_{\tau}$ may be canonically given the structure of an $\shA$-gerbe $(\gerbeE_{a}, \theta)$, with an object $X \in \gerbeE_{a}(U_{0})$ and an isomorphism $\varphi \colon p_{1}^{*}X \to p_{2}^{*}X$ satisfying $\theta_{q_{1}^{*}X}^{-1}(d \varphi) = a \in \shA(U_{2})$.
 In particular, $\gerbeE_{a}$ is split over $U_{0}$ and $[\gerbeE_{a}] = [a]$. \end{prop}

-\begin{proof} If we prove that there is such an object $X \in \gerbeE_{a}(U_{0})$, it will follow immediately that $\gerbeE_{a}$ defines a gerbe.
+\begin{proof} If we prove that there is such an object $X \in \gerbeE_{a}(U_{0})$, it will follow immediately that $\gerbeE_{a}$ defines a gerbe, provided that any two objects are locally isomorphic (the proof of this last fact will be postponed).
 Moreover, we have that $\text{Band}(\gerbeE_{a})$ is canonically isomorphic to $\shA$, since (for $V = \Spec(F)$, the general case is identical) any automorphism of an $a$-twisted torsor $(T,\psi)$ is given by a unique element $x \in \shA(\bar{F})$, and since $\psi$ is a morphism of $\shA_{U_{1}}$-torsors commuting with this chosen automorphism, we in fact have that $x \in \shA(F)$ (using fpqc descent, cf. the proof of Lemma \ref{twisthom} below).
 All that's left to show is the existence of $X$ and $\varphi$.
 This follows from the following lemma (which is important in its own right). \end{proof}

 \begin{lem} We have a canonical section $x: \text{Sch}/U_{0} \to \gerbeE_{a}$ such that the two pullbacks $x_{1}$ and $x_{2}$ to $\text{Sch}/U_{1}$ are isomorphic via $\varphi \colon x_{1} \xrightarrow{\sim} x_{2}$ satisfying $d \varphi := (p_{13}^{*}\varphi)^{-1} \circ (p_{23}^{*}\varphi) \circ (p_{12}^{*} \varphi) = \iota_{a}$ as a natural transformation from $q_{1}^{*}x: \text{Sch}/U_{2} \to \gerbeE_{a}$ to itself, where we are using $\iota_{a}$ to denote the natural transformation from the identity functor $(\gerbeE_{a})_{U_{2}} \to (\gerbeE_{a})_{U_{2}}$ to itself given by the automorphism $\theta_{Z}(a_{V}) \colon Z \xrightarrow{\sim} Z$ for all $Z \in \gerbeE_{U_{2}}(V)$. \end{lem}